Personal Finance

 Investigate Your Private Loan Possibilities

-Private student loans are offered by financial institutions such as SoFi (you can try comparing options online through sites such as Lending Tree and Credible).
+Private student loans are offered by financial institutions such as SoFi, Sallie Mae, Earnest, and College Ave, and you can compare options through aggregator platforms such as Lending Tree and Credible.
 They do not provide the same safeguards as federal student loans.
-For example, there is no student loan repentance or revenue repayment, and you have limited options if you cannot make your loan payments on time.
+For example, there is no student loan forgiveness or income-based repayment, and you have limited options if you cannot make your loan payments on time — a risk the CFPB has flagged repeatedly in its annual student loan reports.
 Private loans typically have fixed or variable interest rates, and there may not be as many repayment choices available as public student loans.
 However, it’s crucial to be aware of the limitations of private loans, which can assist fill in any funding shortfalls in your college education budget.

 Inflationary Pressures

 Fixed and variable interest rates are both available from most lenders.
 Please don’t assume that all lenders provide the same rates when it comes to interest rates.
 Some lenders can give better rates.
+The Federal Reserve’s benchmark interest rate decisions directly influence the variable APR floors that private lenders set, which is why variable-rate loans became substantially more expensive between 2022 and 2025.
 Use our pre-qualification tool before applying to see your rate at College Ave.
 It will not affect your credit score.

 Our firm belief here at College Ave is that student loans shouldn’t be uniformly applied.
 To help students and families achieve their dreams, they need funding based on their own needs and priorities rather than those of their bank.
 To find a lender who can meet your needs, think about what is vital to you.
 So you may tailor your loan to your specific requirements, we provide a variety of options.
 Use our college loan calculator to figure out how much you’ll need before applying.